opensearch-project/documentation-website/_dashboards/dql.md

 Similar to the [Query DSL]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/index) that lets you use the HTTP request body to search for data, you can use the Dashbaords Query Language (DQL) in OpenSearch Dashboards to search for data and visualizations.

-For example, if you want to see all visualizations that relate to Windows 8, enter `win 8` into the search field, and Dashboards refreshes to display all data related to Windows 8.
+For example, if you want to see all visualizations of visits to a host based in the US, enter `geo.dest:US` into the search field, and Dashboards refreshes to display all related data.

 Just like query DSL, DQL comes in a handful of varieties, so use whichever best fits your use case.